 Stockholders who would like to communicate with the Board may do so by writing to the Board of Directors, The Joint Corp.
 16767 N. Perimeter Drive, Suite 240, Scottsdale, Arizona 85260.
 Our Investor Relations department will process all communications received.
-Communications relating to matters within the scope of the Board's responsibilities will be forwarded to the Lead Director and at his direction to the other directors, and communications relating to ordinary day-to-day business matters that are not within the scope of the Board's responsibilities will be forwarded to a particular committee of the Board is responsibilities will be forwarded to the chair of that committee and at his direction to the other members of the committee.
+Communications relating to matters within the scope of the Board's responsibilities will be forwarded to the Lead Director and at his direction to the other directors, and communications relating to ordinary day-to-day business matters that are not within the scope of the Board's responsibilities will be forwarded to the appropriate officer or executive.
+Communications addressed to a particular committee of the Board will be forwarded to the chair of that committee and at his direction to the other members of the committee.